 Strategic Public Procurement Using Time Warrants

 A local government seeking to conserve cash reserves and avoid grants or loans of available funds may still help local businesses access liquidity through targeted public procurement using “time warrants”, which the business can sell or factor in exchange for cash.
 Time warrants are debt instruments like Certificates of Obligations, Tax Notes, and General Obligation Bonds, but they are easier to issue, more flexible to use, and can be paid over an extended maturity term.
 Specifically, time warrants (i) can be issued directly to any vendor in exchange for any personal property or labor; (ii) do not mature prior to the calendar year subsequent to their issuance and may have maturity terms as long as 40 years in the issuer’s discretion; and (iii) provided certain conditions are met, require neither a public notice period, nor an election, nor the approval of the Texas Attorney General.
+(That being said, a time warrant is a debt instrument subject to the requirements of Article XI, Sections 5(a) and 7(a), for the issuance of city and county debt.
+Please consult your city attorney and bond counsel to determine the most appropriate way to satisfy those requirements prior to the issuance of any time warrant.)

 A time warrant is defined by state statute as “any warrant issued by a [municipality or county] that is not payable from current funds.”
 For counties, “current funds” means “funds in the county treasury that are available in the current tax year, revenue that may be anticipated with reasonable certainty to come into the county treasury during the current tax year, and emergency funds.”
 For municipalities, “current funds” means “money in the treasury, taxes in the process of being collected in the current tax year, and all other revenue that may be anticipated with reasonable certainty in the current tax year.”
 The issuance of time warrants is wholly exempted from the requirement of Texas Attorney General’s approval for public securities.